-Kakunodate is a small town with a well-preserved samurai district in Akita
+We will explore Kakunodate, a small town with a well-preserved samurai district in Akita.

 It is possible to see how middle-class and wealthy samurai families might have lived in six of the samurai houses that remain intact.
 The Aoyagi House and the Ishiguro House stand out for their size and quality among the six open houses.

 There are numerous centuries-old gardens and houses, including the Aoyagi Samurai House, one of the best-preserved samurai manor houses in Japan.
 Featuring a main house, armory, antique museum, tea room, gift shops, and a beautiful garden, this open-air museum is a must-see attraction.
 Ishiguro House, where descendants of samurai live, is another impressive building.
 Here, you can view a collection of samurai clothing and armor, along with some drawings and artwork.